adamwulf/app-launch-guide/README.md

 This guide is a collection of lessons learned.

 ## What
-This guide goes through all of the necessary steps for buiding and launching your product, specifically focused on app dev.
+This guide goes through all of the necessary steps for validating, buiding, marketing, and launching your product, specifically focused on app dev.
 In particule, this guide covers:

 0. Helpful books and resources
 1. Narrowing down your app idea